kamilyarkaev/CLI-mate/README.md

 # CLI-Mate

-CLI-mate is a high-accuracy, lightweight command-line weather forecast utility styled with the eye-pleasing Gruvbox color palette.
-It features a local JSON database for city caching, automatic day/night emoji rendering based on real-time astronomical sunrise/sunset calculations, and three customizable display modes.
+CLI-mate is a high-accuracy, lightweight command-line weather forecast utility styled with Gruvbox color palette.
+It features a local JSON database for city caching, automatic day/night emoji rendering based on real-time sunrise/sunset calculations, and three display modes.

 ---